clintjedwards/polyfmt-rs/README.md

 ```

 This is good for simple implementations but obviously the whole point of this library is being able to switch
 formatters.
 To do this you can still use a global formatter.
-(Which is available whereever polyfmt is imported)
+(Which is available wherever polyfmt is imported)

 ### Altering the global formatter